talyssonoliver/taly/docs/user-guides/admin-guide.md

 ### **1. Create an Admin Account**

 1. Visit [https://taly.dev/signup](https://taly.dev/signup).
-2. Select the option to create a **Company Owner** account.
-3. Fill in your business details and verify your email address.
+2. Select "Create Business Account" and choose "Company Owner" role.
+3. Complete the registration form with your business email and strong password (minimum 8 characters with numbers and special characters).
+4. Verify your email by clicking the link sent to your inbox within 24 hours.
+5. Complete your business profile with your company name, industry type, and contact information.

 ### **2. Log In to Your Dashboard**

 1. Navigate to [https://taly.dev/login](https://taly.dev/login).
-2. Enter your admin credentials to access the dashboard.
+2. Enter your registered email and password.
+3. Enable "Remember me" for convenient access on trusted devices.
+4. If you've enabled 2FA, complete the verification process.

 ---

 ## Dashboard Overview

-The dashboard is your central hub for managing your company operations.
-Key sections include:

-- **Bookings**: View, update, and manage all appointments.
-- **Payments**: Track transactions and issue refunds.
-- **Analytics**: Monitor business performance metrics.
-- **Settings**: Customize your company profile, working hours, and other preferences.
+The dashboard serves as your operational command center with these key components:

+- **Bookings Panel**: Real-time appointment calendar with status indicators (confirmed, pending, completed, canceled).
+- **Payments Section**: Financial snapshot showing recent transactions, pending payments, and monthly revenue trends.
+- **Analytics Overview**: Visual metrics displaying booking volume, customer retention rate, and revenue generation.
+- **Quick Actions**: Shortcut buttons for common tasks like creating appointments, adding customers, and generating reports.
+- **Notifications Center**: System alerts for important events like new bookings, payment confirmations, and schedule conflicts.

 ---